Recipe: brie fig apple prosciutto sandwich

 copper lake basin

 After hours upon hours of beauty, adventure, and exertion, we arrive at the trailhead and begin the drive home.
 The start of the hike feels like it was yesterday.
 In the car, I’ll notice a mixture of dirt, sweat, and sunblock is plastered on my skin.
 We are thirsty, hungry, tired, dirty.
 We smell awful, too.
 Once home, the trail runners get the hose and deck treatment.
 Our filthy, stinky clothes go straight into the laundry basket by the door to avoid tracking dirt around the house.
 Then we each drink a biiiiiiiig glass of water (or two) to rehydrate ourselves and our joints.
 If we are gross beyond what we can tolerate, a shower is in order, otherwise I head straight to the refrigerator to make something to eat.
-Pretty much anything will taste fantastic after a big hike, but this sandwich is guaranteed to be taste ultra-fantastic.
+Pretty much anything will taste fantastic after a big hike, but this sandwich is guaranteed to taste ultra-fantastic.

 prosciutto, arugula, ciabatta rolls, brie, fig jam, green apple